-I generally create a scope document first.
-This should outline the features that I need to have, the features that it should have, and those I want to have in this.
+PG: I generally create a scope document first.
+It should outline the features that I need to have, the features that it should have, and those I want to have in this.

 A need-to-have feature would be the ability to chat with a dietician.
 A should-have feature would be the ability to choose your dietician.

 You want a slide that details the solution you came up with.
 In this case, that is the chatbot.
-Those are the core features, which you want to include in a section of your presentation.
+Those are the core features which you wish to include in a section of your take-home assignment presentation.
 It should state: